joe-speedboat/workshop.container/13 Containers.md

 Container images become containers at runtime and in the case of Docker containers - images become containers when they run on Docker Engine.
 Available for both Linux and Windows-based applications, containerized software will always run the same, regardless of the infrastructure.
 Containers isolate software from its environment and ensure that it works uniformly despite differences for instance between development and staging.

 ## Running Containers interactively
-So lets start a first command inside the container
+So let us first start a first command inside the container
 ```bash
 docker container run --interactive --tty --rm busybox:latest ifconfig eth0
 	eth0      Link encap:Ethernet  HWaddr 02:42:AC:11:00:02